 Our 3-year-old son ran out the back door when he heard me start the mower and he insisted he was going to help.
 Yes, you read that right, we have a 3-year-old and 3 adult children…maybe a story for another day.

 My natural response was to redirect him back into the house, but my father’s day “roasting” caused me to pause.
 I shut my mower off and I helped him find his Little Tikes bubble mower.
 We then devised a plan where he would “mow” the areas I had already done and he would find any grass I missed.

 Encouraging A Helping Hand

 We finished mowing and I started removing the catcher bag from the mower.
 Once again he insisted he help.
 The catcher bag full of grass clippings weighed more than he did and he could barely reach the top of the recycle bin.
-He quickly realized this and devised a new way to help.
-He reached into the bag, grabbed a handful of clippings, and on his tippy toes dropped the clippings into the bin.

 Obviously, my 3-year-old is nowhere ready to mow the lawn on his own, but involving this little guy helped me reflect on my leadership.
 Rather than crushing his excitement to help and pushing through a task with top efficiency, it became an empowering moment.
 It took an extra 5 minutes to finish the task, but I believe the long-term investment in helping him grow was well worth the cost.

 When I prioritize the investment in others above short-term efficiency gains, I am more likely to make strides in achieving my level 5 leadership goal.